 For a moment, though, let me direct you to the adorable photos of Emma in her Elisamama dress.
 My friend and Two Peas in a Prada blogger Emily–the sweetest mom of three who I met on this trip–introduced me to Fisayo, founder and owner of the children’s brand Elisamama.
 Fisayo–also a mom of three!–is a native of Nigeria, and her primary goal with her business is to economically empower local artisans through jobs and skills training.
 All Elisamama products are handmade in Nigeria, and team members can support both themselves and their families on their incomes.

 “As a native of Nigeria, I am saddened by the struggle that many face,” Fisayo says.
 “A huge portion of the population, while talented and eager to work, are either unemployed or underemployed, unable to afford the most basic needs.
 Elisamama is my solution to this problem.”

-As I taught a good number of Nigeria natives in the Bronx during my teaching days, I was really excited to link up with Fisayo and help promote her cause.
+As I taught a good number of Nigeria natives in NYC during my teaching days, I was really excited to link up with Fisayo and help promote her cause.
 (If you have a moment, please read this article about Osaretin Ugiagbe and his South Bronx photography.
 Amazing!)